Ndiep02/hotel-booking/README.md

 - First, I use SQL to explore useful insights.
 Serving the business objectives, I divide the problems into 3 main sections:
   1. Analyzing total bookings by time
   2. Analyzing bookings by room type and price range
-  3. Analyzing possible optimized prices for room types by time with associated services
+  3. Analyzing possible optimized methods for room types by time with associated services
 - Then, I apply Python for predicting the optimized price.
 - Finally, I use Power BI to visualize all information.